Brownian motion and Random Walk above Quenched Random Wall: Preliminaries and Technical Results

-\end{fact} The result of \cite{Barbato:2005aa} is stated for the Brownian motion.
-It can be transferred easily to the Ornstein-Uhlenbeck process as (\ref{eq:OUandBMRelation}) preserves the order $\prec$ defined in (\ref{eq:order}).
-The same reasoning hold for other proofs in this section.
-To shorten and simplify proofs, we only work with Brownian motion.
+The result of \cite{Barbato:2005aa} is stated for the Brownian motion only.
+However, this result is easily transferred to the Ornstein-Uhlenbeck process, as \eqref{eq:OUandBMRelation} preserves the order $\prec$ defined in \eqref{eq:order}.
+The same reasoning of transferring estimates on the Brownian motion to the Ornstein-Uhlenbeck process holds for the other proofs of the section.
+Thus to shorten and simplify proofs, we only work with Brownian motion in the rest of the section.